wacncontent/CustomizeTool/output/articles/expressroute/expressroute-howto-linkvnet-classic.md

 <properties
-   pageTitle="Linking virtual networks to ExpressRoute circuits | Microsoft Azure" description="This document provides an overview of how to link virtual networks (VNets) to ExpressRoute circuits." services="expressroute" documentationCenter="na"
+   pageTitle="Linking virtual networks to ExpressRoute circuits | Windows Azure" description="This document provides an overview of how to link virtual networks (VNets) to ExpressRoute circuits." services="expressroute" documentationCenter="na"